brandondocusen/PyDiscovery/readme.md

 ## 🤝 Contributing

-We maintain a strict zero-dependency philosophy:
+I maintain a strict zero-dependency philosophy:

 1. Fork and create a feature branch
 2. Add concise tests for new analyzers